askossivi/devops-code-challenge/README.md

 for mac install use this link below https://docs.docker.com/desktop/install/mac-install/

-A- Github repos that has been forked from the repo with all my codes.
+# Github repos that has been forked from the repo with all my codes.
     https://github.com/askossivi/devops-code-challenge

-2- Tools used in this code challende: a- AWS free tier b- Terraform (IaC) c- Docker (dokerized both fronend and backend)
+# Dockerize both fronend and backend

+- To dockerize the backend, I created a Dockerfile with its different layers including nodejs base image in the the backend folder, then I built and pushed a docker image tagged "devtraining/server-backend:v1.0.0" into a public docker hub registry called devtraining

+    cd backend
+    vi Dockerfile

+    FROM node:12.18.3   #base image
+    WORKDIR /app
+    COPY ["package.json", "package-lock.json", "./"]
+    RUN npm install --production
+    COPY . .
+    EXPOSE 8080
+    CMD ["node", "index.js"]

+    docker build -t devtraining/server-backend:v1.0.0 .
+    docker push devtraining/server-backend:v1.0.0

+- To dockerize the frondend, I created a Dockerfile with its different layers including nodejs base image in the the frontend folder, then I built and pushed a docker image tagged "devtraining/client-frontend:v1.0.0" into a public docker hub registry called devtraining

+    cd frontend
+    vi Dockerfile:

+    FROM node:12.18.3   #base image
+    WORKDIR /app
+    COPY ["package.json", "package-lock.json", "./"]
+    RUN npm install --production
+    RUN npx browserslist@latest --update-db
+    COPY . .
+    EXPOSE 3000
+    CMD ["npm", "start"]

+    docker build -t devtraining/client-frontend:v1.0.0 .
+    docker push devtraining/client-frontend:v1.0.0

-B- There are two folders (State-backen/ and Infrastructure/) that contain terraform syntax.
+# There are two folders (State-backen/ and Infrastructure/) that contain terraform syntax.

 # Creating the State Locking resources from the folder "State-backend/"
 This folder contains terraform syatax when run will create an s3 bucket, a DynamoDB table for state locking used later in the Infrastructure folder to maintain the terraform.tfstate file concistency, and a KMS alias used for the s3  bucket server side encryption_configuration.